Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/03_Software/README.md

 - *contact information*
 - *sensor inforamtion* - sensor_ids, calbration information, sensor_type

-and other additional inforamtion for the functionality:
+and other additional information for the functionality:
 - *WiFi credentials*
 - *config_update_periode*		- interval in seconds when to check for update
 - *status_upload_periode*		- interval in seconds when to upload new status